 - End-to-End Encryption

-- Lacks any business-specific features or customer management tools.
+- No business-specific features or customer management tools

 What is WhatsApp Business?